 Penalties for Deadly Conduct in Texas

-If you engage in reckless conduct that possess the imminent threat of bodily injury, then it’s normally charged as a Class A misdemeanor for deadly conduct.
+If you engage in reckless conduct that poses the imminent threat of bodily injury, then it’s normally charged as a Class A misdemeanor for deadly conduct.

 However, knowingly discharging a weapon that is aimed at another person, building, or vehicle, then it can be charged as a third-degree felony.
 In either scenario, you can receive any or all of the punishments outlined next.